karankumar2003/Scribbles/README.md

 In addition, users can add a low, medium, or high priority to their notes, and filter notes based on their priority.
 The app also includes a search feature, making it easy to find specific notes.

 This app uses LiveData and Coroutines to provide a smooth and responsive user experience.
+This app follows MVVM architecture.

 # Features
 • Create notes